AVAuco/healthgait/README.md

     <img src="./media/TVL1.gif" width="300">
     <img src="./media/GMFLow.gif" width="300">
     <br>
-    <sup>The differents data modalities contains in the dataset.
+    <sup>The different data modalities contained in the dataset.
 From left to right shows pose, semantic segmentation, silhouette and optical flow.</sup>
 </p>

 ## Description
 This repository contains the **Health&Gait** dataset, the first that enables gait analysis using visual information without specific sensors, relying solely on cameras.
-The dataset includes multimodal features extracted from videos and gait parameters and anthropometric measurement from each participant.
-The dataset is intended for use in health, sports and gait analysis research.
+The dataset includes multimodal features extracted from videos, and gait parameters and anthropometric measurements from each participant.
+This dataset is intended for use in health, sports and gait analysis research.

 <p align="center">
     <img src="./media/Data_Records.png" width="850">